yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/timezones/timezone-sensitive-operations/timestamptz-plain-timestamp-conversion.md

   - According to the choice for _at_utc:_ _either_ the timezone is set to _UTC;_ _or_ it is simply left at what the loop iterand, _z_, set it to.
 Then these values are formatted as a _text_ line using the _to_char()_ built-in function: _ts_plain_, _ts_with_tz_1_, _ts_with_tz_, and _ts_plain_1_.
 The row is labeled with the value of the loop iterand, _z_.

 - Finally, after the loop completes and before exiting, the session's _TimeZone_ setting is restored to the value that it had on entry to the function.
-(It's always good practise to do this for any settings that your programs need, temporarily, to change.)
+(It's always good practice to do this for any settings that your programs need, temporarily, to change.)

 ## The demonstration